 First No Show

 A missed interview constitutes a very serious problem.
 Our recruiters react very strongly to a "no-show" situation.
-For this reason, if you fail to show for a scheduled interview, you will be automatically deactivated from eRecruiting.
-You are required to do the following in order to be reactivated:
+For this reason, if you fail to show for a scheduled interview, you will be automatically deactivated from Hire-A-Muskie.

-- Create and present a physical copy of a letter of apology to be sent to the employer with whom you missed the interview to the Career Development Office for approval.
+- Create and present a physical copy of a letter of apology to be sent to the employer with whom you missed the interview to Career Development for approval.

-- Upon sending the letter as an attachment via email, carbon copy the Career Development Office at firstname.lastname@example.org.
+- Upon sending the letter as an attachment via email, carbon copy Career Development at email@example.com.

 Second No Show

 If you fail to show for a scheduled interview a second time within an academic year, you will automatically be deactivated for the remainder of that year.
-In order to be reactivated the following year, you must complete the steps required under the First No Show.
+To be reactivated the following year, you must complete the steps required under the First No Show.

-The Career Development Office offers mock interviews for students and alumni.
-To participate in this service you may scheduling a meeting with a career coach.
-For best results, please provide the counselor with a copy of your resume and information about the type of position for which you are interviewing prior to your mock interview appointment.
+Career Development offers mock interviews for students and alumni.
+To participate in this service you may schedule a meeting with a career coach.
+For best results, please provide the coach with a copy of your resume and information about the type of position for which you are interviewing prior to your mock interview appointment.

 The mock interview is just like a real interview - wear professional attire, bring a resume, and arrive on time.
-The counselor will develop questions appropriate to your field so that you can practice your responses as well as your nonverbal communication.
-Upon request, the mock interview can be video recorded so that both you and the counselor can evaluate your interviewing skills and discuss helpful suggestions for improvement.
+Your career coach will develop questions appropriate to your field so that you can practice your responses as well as your nonverbal communication.
+Upon request, the mock interview can be video recorded so that both you and the coach can evaluate your interviewing skills and discuss helpful suggestions for improvement.
 If you would like a video recording of your mock interview, please share this when scheduling your appointment.
 Practicing ahead of time will allow you to be more at ease when interviewing with an employer.

 Informational Interviewing is a method for obtaining in-depth information about a career by asking questions and speaking with a professional in the field.
 It helps you further refine your understanding and knowledge of the field you are exploring.